Learning with Selectively Labeled Data from Multiple Decision-makers: Numeric Experiments

-\paragraph*{Methods and Evaluation.} We randomly split our data into training and and testing sets at a $7:3$ ratio.
-On the training set, we apply four types of different methods.
-The first two are our proposed method corresponding to the point identification and partial identification settings (``point learning'' and ``partial learning'') respectively.

-The third and fourth are to run classification algorithms on the labeled subset only (``selected sample'') and the full training set (``full sample'').
-For each type of method, we try multiple different classification algorithms including AdaBoost, Gradient Boosting, Logistic Regression, Random Forest, and SVM.
-Our proposed method also need to estimate some unknown weight functions, which we implement by $K=5$ fold cross-fitted Gradient Boosting.
-All hyperparameters are chosen via $5$-fold cross-validation.
-See Appendix \ref{sec:supplementary_of_numeric_experiment} for more details.
-We evaluate the classification accuracy of the resulting classifiers on the testing data.
+\textbf{Methods and Evaluation}~~ We randomly split our data into training and testing sets at $7:3$ ratio.
+We compare five methods: $\operatorname{Selected Sample}$ (training classifiers only on the labeled sample), $\operatorname{Selected Sample-IPW}$ (using labeled sample only but with additional inverse propensity weighting to correct selection bias due to observed features $X$), $\operatorname{Full Sample}$ (ideal benchmark that observes all labels on the full sample), $\operatorname{Point Learning}$ and $\operatorname{Partial Learning}$ (our proposed methods based on the exact/point and partially identified risks using decision-maker assignment as IV).
+The first three methods serve as the benchmark of our methods.
+For each method, we try multiple algorithms including AdaBoost, Gradient Boosting, Logistic Regression, Random Forest, and SVM.
+All hyperparameters are chosen via $5$-fold cross-validation, and we evaluate the classification accuracy of classifiers on the full-labeled testing data.

-\paragraph*{Results and Discussions.} \Cref{fig:Boxplot} reports the testing accuracy of each method in $50$ replications of the experiment when $\beta = 1$ and $\alpha \in \{0.5, 0.7, 0.9\}$.
-We observe that as the degree of selection bias $\alpha$ grows, the gains from using our proposed method relative to the ``selected sample'' baseline also grows, especially for the ``partial learning'' method.
-Interestingly, the ``partial learning'' method has better performance even under Model 1 when the point identification condition holds.
-This is perhaps because the ``point learning'' method requires estimating a conditional variance ratio, which is often difficult in practice.
-In contrast, the ``partial learning'' method only requires estimating conditional expectations and tends to be more stable.
-This illustrates the advantage of the ``partial learning'' method: it is robust to the failure of point-identification, and it can achieve more stable performance even when point-identification indeed holds.
-In \Cref{sec:supplementary_of_numeric_experiment}, we further report the results for $\beta \in \{0.5, 0.25\}$ with more missing labels.
-These are more challenging settings so the performance of our method and the ``selected sample'' baseline all degrades, but our proposed methods (especially the ``partial learning'' method) still outperform the baseline.
+\textbf{Results and Discussions}~~ \cref{fig:fico-nucem,fig:fico-uc} reports the testing accuracy of each method in $50$ replications of the experiment when $\alpha \in \{0.5, 0.7, 0.9\}$ under both NUCEM and UC models.
+We find the performance of $\operatorname{Selected Sample (IPW)}$ is comparable with the baseline method which run classification algorithms directly on the selective labeled data.
+Moreover, we observe that as the degree of selection bias $\alpha$ grows, the gains from using our proposed method relative to the $\operatorname{Selected Sample}$ baseline also grows, especially for the $\operatorname{Partial Learning}$ method.
+Interestingly, the $\operatorname{Partial Learning}$ method has better performance even under NUCEM model when the point identification condition holds.
+This is perhaps because the $\operatorname{Point Learning}$ method requires estimating a conditional variance ratio, which is often difficult in practice.
+In contrast, the $\operatorname{Partial Learning}$ method only requires estimating conditional expectations and tends to be more stable.